-Faggoting embroidery is a handed down style of stitching from the Victorian era.
+Faggoting stitch embroidery is a handed-down style of stitching from the Victorian era.
 Faggoting or fagotting or faggoting, (you can spell it 3 ways) took its name from bundles of sticks collected together.
-It is, in fact, a delicate way of joining pieces of fabric and was extensively used for ladies’ lingerie.
+It is, in fact, a delicate way of joining pieces of fabric and was once extensively used for ladies’ lingerie.

 The stitch is simple, and the method merely requires a piece of paper or scrap fabric and some parallel lines to keep your work evenly spaced.

 Preparation for Faggoting Stitch

 If you are new to embroidery, read my article on how to embroider which will show you all the tricks and tips you need to get started as well as some simple tools and supplies.

 For a faggoting stitch, it is usually done without an embroidery hoop.
 If you do use a hoop a larger size is easier.

 Start by hemming the edges of the two pieces of fabric you wish to join.
 This should be a narrow hem.